Chest pain: First aid

 - Weak pulse in one arm compared with the other

-If you are experiencing any of these signs or symptoms, they could be caused by an aortic dissection or some other serious condition.
+If you are having any of these signs or symptoms, they could be caused by an aortic dissection or another serious condition.
 Seek emergency medical help immediately.

 Pneumonia with pleurisy

 Frequent signs and symptoms of pneumonia are chest pain accompanied by chills, fever and a cough that may produce bloody or foul-smelling sputum.
-When pneumonia occurs with an inflammation of the membranes that surround the lung (pleura), you may have considerable chest discomfort when taking a breath or coughing.
-This condition is called pleurisy.
+Pleurisy is inflammation of the membranes that surround the lung (pleura).
+It can cause chest pain when taking a breath or coughing.

-One sign of pleurisy is that the pain is usually relieved temporarily by holding your breath or putting pressure on the painful area of your chest.
-This isn't usually true of a heart attack.
+Unlike a true heart attack, pleurisy pain is usually relieved temporarily by holding your breath or putting pressure on the painful area of your chest.

-If you've recently been diagnosed with pneumonia and then start having symptoms of pleurisy, contact your doctor or seek immediate medical attention to determine the cause of your chest pain.
+If you've recently been diagnosed with pneumonia and then start having symptoms of pleurisy, contact your health care provider or seek immediate medical attention to determine the cause of your chest pain.
 Pleurisy alone isn't a medical emergency, but you shouldn't try to make the diagnosis yourself.

 Chest wall pain

-One of the most common varieties of harmless chest pain is chest wall pain.
-One kind of chest wall pain is costochondritis.
-It causes pain and tenderness in and around the cartilage that connects your ribs to your breastbone (sternum).
+One type of chest wall pain is costochondritis.
+Costochondritis causes pain and tenderness in and around the cartilage that connects your ribs to your breastbone (sternum).

-In costochondritis, pressing on a few points along the edge of your sternum often results in considerable tenderness in those small areas.
-If the pressure of a finger causes similar chest pain, it's unlikely that a serious condition, such as a heart attack, is the cause of your chest pain.
+If you have costochondritis, pressing on a few points along the edge of your breastbone often triggers considerable tenderness.
+If gently touching the area with your fingers causes chest pain, it's unlikely that a serious condition, such as a heart attack, is the cause of your chest pain.